maryash/maryash.github.io/s18/lab22.md

 3. Print the message in all capital letters.
 4. Print the message in all lower case letters.

 To start, open IDLE and start a new file window.
-Put a comment (lines that begin with '#') that includes your name and a short description of what the program does.
+Put a comment (lines that begin with `#`) that includes your name and a short description of what the program does.

 1. Next, fill in the code that prompt the user for a message and store it in the variable, mess (see the example above).
 2. Print the message to the screen (also done in the example above).
 3. To print in all capital letters, you can use the upper() command (see first example in the lab).
 4. Print the message in all lower case in a similar way.

 Save your file as you go, and then run it.
 Try different messages to make sure it works with different inputs.
-When it works, see the [Programming Problem List](ps.html).
+When it works, see the [Programming Problem List](assignments.html).

 #### Looping Through Strings

 You can also loop through strings.
 Try running the code below:

 Each character has a number assigned to it.
 When you write a character, it is converted to its number, and that is stored instead to save space.
 Python uses the standard Unicode encoding (which extends the popular ASCII encoding to new symbols and alphabets).
-For example, ord('a') give the Unicode number for the character, a, which is 97.
+For example, `ord('a')` give the Unicode number for the character, `a`, which is `97`.

 Let's look at the Unicode of the characters in our string: